sampathvenur/Spam-Email-Classifier-Using-Naive-Bayes/README.md

 - `spam.csv`: A CSV file containing labeled email subjects.
 You can replace it with your own dataset.
 - `spam_classifier.pkl`: The trained machine learning model, which is used in `app.py` for predictions.
 - `templates/index.html`: HTML page for the user interface.
-- `static/css/style.css`: CSS file for styling the page.

 ## How It Works